neonevm/neon-evm.docs/software_manuals/how_to_guides/deploy_contract.md

 ## Example: Deploying a smart contract in test mode using Remix

 ### Goal
-Deploy your smart contract on an Ethereum test network.
+To deploy your smart contract on an Ethereum test network.

-> Deploying a smart contract on the blockchain is actually just sending a transaction containing the code of the compiled smart contract without specifying any recipients.
+> Deploying a smart contract on the blockchain is just sending a transaction containing the code of the compiled smart contract without specifying any recipients.

 ### Steps
 **Step 1.** Visit [Remix](https://remix.ethereum.org/) and create a new file.